 (Edited by Prem Udayabhanu)

 KKR India Advisors Pvt.
-Ltd. is a private equity firm with $98.6 billion assets under management.
-It provides growth capital to companies operating in Asia Pacific, EMEA and USA.
+Ltd. is a private equity firm with $101.6 billion assets under management.
+It provides growth capital to companies operating in Asia Pacific, EMEA and United States of America.
 The firm seeks to invest in logistics, energy, finance, pharmaceuticals, food and beverages, manufacturing, retail, healthcare, media, telecom technology, infrastructure and real estate sectors.
-The company was founded in 1976 and is based in New York, USA with additional offices in Mumbai, London, Paris, Dubai, Hong Kong, Singapore and Sydney.
+The company was founded in 1976 and is based in New York with additional offices in Mumbai, London, Paris, Dubai, Hong Kong, Singapore and Sydney.